 A scavenger hunt is another way to add some fun and excitement to your Easter festivities.
 Hide practical items like a new bathing suit, bright-colored pens or books throughout your home and yard.
 Create a list of clues and have your children hunt down all of their items.
 The activity will likely last much longer than the initial joy a basic Easter basket brings.

-Luckily, your tweens and teens are no longer as motivated by candy as your younger children.
 Celebrate the holiday with your older kids by giving them intangible things like a later curfew one night, more computer time or more cell phone minutes.
 Show them you acknowledge their interests by getting them books, movies or music they enjoy.

 And you'll see personalized content just for you whenever you click the My Feed .